sgrandner/yet-another-case-converter/README.md

     * show error message only once by throwing an error in updateConfiguration() and catch it in updateConfigurationsByLevel() !?
 * convert or keep special characters (Sonderzeichen) !!!
 * remind answer for apostrophe handling  ->  no checkbox possible in showInformationMessage !?
-* add command to set and update custom separator
 * icon
 * 42 easter egg